publicdocs/uscode/assets/md/titles/usc28a/us/usc/t28a/courtRules2/m__us_usc_t28a_courtRules2_rule55.md

  __Notes of Advisory Committee on Rules—1946 Supplementary Note__

     Note.
-The operation of Rule 55(b) (Judgment) is directly affected by the Soldiers’ and Sailors’ Civil Relief Act of 1940 (50 U.S.C. \[App.\] § 501 et seq.).
-Section 200 of the Act \[50 U.S.C.
+The operation of Rule 55(b) (Judgment) is directly affected by the Soldiers’ and Sailors’ Civil Relief Act of 1940 (\[former\] 50 U.S.C. \[App.\] § 501 et seq.) \[now [50 U.S.C.
+3901][/us/usc/t50/s3901] et seq.\].
+Section 200 of the Act \[former 50 U.S.C.
 Appendix, § 520\] imposes specific requirements which must be fulfilled before a default judgment can be entered (e.g., Ledwith v.
 Storkan (D.Neb.
 1942) 6 Fed.Rules Serv.
 60b.24, Case 2, 2 F.R.D.
 539, and also provides for the vacation of a judgment in certain circumstances.
 See discussion in Commentary, Effect of Conscription Legislation on the Federal Rules (1940) 3 Fed.Rules Serv.
 725; 3 Moore’s Federal Practice (1938) Cum.Supplement § 55.02.

  __Notes of Advisory Committee on Rules—1987 Amendment__